 Alex is a young woman who is a Resident of Melvin’s Neighborhood in the imaginary city of Elysia.
 She grew up in a small town approximately 200 miles from Elysia.
 Currently Alex is attending Rocky College as a junior.
 She is on a full scholarship, majoring in Cultural Economics.
 Her life goal is create an alternative type of society that governs from the bottom up by empowering residents to select and implement their own local civic priorities.

 In addition to attending college full time, she works part time as a paid intern at a behavioral modification consulting firm, The Malleable Mind.
 Her internship takes her out in the community quite a bit, but she still isn’t satisfied with her level of civic contribution.
-Her hectic schedule has not been advantageous to her dietary habits though.
-She knows she should eat better, but too much of the time just falls back on fast food.
-This ‘funk food’ proclivity not only takes its toll on her physically – but also mentally as her mood seems to be on a roller coaster.
+Her hectic schedule has not been advantageous to her dietary habits either.
+She knows she should eat better, but too much of the time she just falls back on fast food.
+This ‘junk food’ proclivity not only takes its toll on her physically – but also mentally as her mood seems to be on a roller coaster.

 Alex is very technical and active on social media.
 As most her age, she prefers YouTube, Instagram, SnapChat and TikTok as social platforms.
 She’s especially interested in the role of AR and VR, especially as it pertains to behavioral change and assisting in the movement towards an evolved more equitable society.

-As a Resident of Melvin’s Neighborhood, Alex routinely takes “A Look In The Mirror” to help the bleedingEDGE experience platform (Community 3.0‘s technical access) prioritize the nudges she receives in her morning email alert.
+As a Resident of Melvin’s Neighborhood, Alex routinely takes “A Look In The Mirror” to help the bleedingEDGE experience platform (Melvin’s technical access) prioritize the nudges she receives in her morning email alert.
 Most recently the Action Points “the mirror” revealed were as follows.
 The top “point” (in bold) is her primary area of attention.
 Please take look at the full roster of Elysia’s Front Porches, the locally-owned businesses and non-profits that fuel the nudges in Alex’s morning email of well-being suggestions.

 - Psychological replenishment